Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 What Buyers Should Know: You’re more likely to get seller concessions on homes that have been listed for a while.

 To compare competing offers between lenders, companies, or banks in search of the best product for your needs.
+Getting multiple quotes is a great way to lower your mortgage rate.

 What Buyers Should Know: It’s a good idea to meet with multiple lenders and real estate agents to build a home-buying team that’s best for your unique situation.